-Prosecutors also say that neighbouring control centres were not informed that the main telephone connection to Skyguide was out of order on the night of the incident.
+Prosecutors also said that neighbouring control centres were not informed that the main telephone connection to Skyguide was out of order on the night of the incident.

 German officials tried to warn Nielsen, but could not reach him.

-But Nielsen is not among those on trial.
+But Nielsen was not among those on trial.
 In 2004, he was stabbed to death by a Russian man whose wife and children had died in the crash.